MauritzOrlinski/sorting-algorithms-visualizations/README.md

 Please open a pull request with your changes, and I will review them.

 ## Disclaimer
-This is a fun project I used to learn Javascript.
+This is a fun project to learn Javascript.